unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 **Application-Specific Resource Filtering Examples**:

 **Translation Review App** (only needs GLT, TN, TA):

 - Load en_glt as primary resource
-- Filter relations to include only Translation Notes (TN) and Translation Academy (TA)
+- Filter relations to include only Translation Notes and Translation Academy subjects
-- Skip Translation Words Links, Translation Questions, and other resources
+- Skip Translation Words Links, Translation Questions, and other resource subjects
 - Maintain focused resource set for specific workflow

 **Terminology Study App** (only needs TW, TWL, GLT):

 - Load en_tw as primary resource
-- Filter relations to include only Translation Words Links (TWL) and source texts
+- Filter relations to include only Translation Words Links and source text subjects
-- Skip Translation Notes and methodology resources
+- Skip Translation Notes and methodology resource subjects
 - Focus on word-level analysis workflow

 **Community Checking App** (only needs GLT, GST, TQ):

 - Load translation texts for comparison
-- Include only Translation Questions for verification workflow
+- Include only Translation Questions subject for verification workflow
-- Skip detailed notes and terminology resources
+- Skip detailed notes and terminology resource subjects
 - Streamline interface for community validators

 **Deduplication Strategy**:

 **Resource Tracking Requirements**:

 - Maintain a registry of already loaded resources using resource identifiers
 - Track loading state for each resource (not_loaded, loading, loaded) to prevent race conditions
 - Use resource identifiers from manifest relations as unique keys for deduplication
 - Implement efficient lookup mechanisms for checking resource loading status

 **Loading Queue Management**:

 - Maintain a queue of resources discovered through manifest relations but not yet loaded
 - Process the queue systematically, checking each resource against the loaded registry
 - Add newly discovered relations to the queue during processing
 - Continue processing until all discovered dependencies are resolved

 **Cache Integration**:

 - Check local cache before initiating network requests for resources
 - Return cached resources immediately when available and current
 - Update cache with newly loaded resources for future deduplication